KennethL/KennethL.github.io/_posts/2020-5-13-OTP-23-Highlights.md

 ## Take CPU quotas into account
 CPU quotas are now taken into account when deciding the default number of online schedulers.

-Thus, improving performance in container environments where quotas are applied, such as docker with the `--cpus` flag.
+Thus, automatically making Erlang a good citizen in container environments where quotas are applied, such as docker with the `--cpus` flag.

 ## EPMD independence
 We have improved the handshake during connection setup in the Erlang distribution protocol.